djeada/Stanford-Machine-Learning/slides/11_machine_learning_system_design.md

 II. **Naive Bayes**:

 - Shows better generalization with a smaller gap between training and cross-validation scores.
 - Suitable for this dataset and performs well with the given data.
+How did the author of Genesis know that the world had a beginning?
+Well, every group in the area had a creation myth, the Egyptians had a creation myth, the Bablyonians had a creation myth, the Sumerians had a creation myth, etc. Every creation myth had their god or gods creating the world in some way.
+Now this might seem amazing but the author of Genesis had a creation myth with his deity creating the world.
+Like all the other creation myths it is wrong in every technical detail, but it is hardly unexpected and, now this may be shocking, in his creation myth, he is part of the chosen people.

 Recommendations: